juxor/afaq/markdown/secI1.md

 His suggestion that we assign monetary values to such dimensions begs the question and has plausibility only if it assumes what it is supposed to prove.
 [**Op.
 Cit.**, p.
-99-100] Indeed, the person who would put a price on friendship simply would have no friends as they simply do not understand what friendship is and are thereby excluded from much which is best in human life.
+99-100] Indeed, the person who would put a price on friendship would have no friends as they simply do not understand what friendship is and are thereby excluded from much which is best in human life.
-Likewise for other _"extra-economic"_ goods that individual's value, such as beautiful places, happiness, the environment and so on.
+Likewise for other _"extra-economic"_ goods that individuals value, such as beautiful places, happiness, the environment and so on.

 So essential information required for sensible decision making would have to